marcelropos/HM-DiscordBot/Database.md

 We will use a MySQL/MariaDB database and use [sqlx](https://github.com/launchbadge/sqlx) to talk with the database.

+## Database Migration

+With the use of [sqlx::migrate!](https://docs.rs/sqlx/latest/sqlx/macro.migrate.html) and SQL migration scripts that are ordered according to [sqlx::migrate::MigrationSource](https://docs.rs/sqlx/latest/sqlx/migrate/trait.MigrationSource.html).
+This will make migrations easier and force the database that the Bot works with to use the latest schema.

+While writing the migration scripts, one needs to be careful to not delete any data in case tables or columns are dropped or similar.

 ## Database communication

 The bot shouldn't make the database query himself.
 Instead, there will be a interface build so that the bot only talk with normal Rust types and the Interface handles the translation between SQL and Rust.